iterative/dvc.org/content/blog/2021-11-23-mlops-architecture-playground.md

 and work out their architecture issues.
 This could be a small piece of the puzzle or the greater architecture of your entire workflow and tool stack.
-What we aim to provide you is a place to work it out and all the components you need to create it fast (Or as fast as possible, given that this is complicated stuff!).
+What we aim to provide you is a place to work it out and all the components you need to create it fast (or as fast as possible, given that this is complicated stuff!).
 Your work in here will likely help other Community members struggling with the same issues.

 ### Who is this board for?

 Everyone!
-You don't just have to use Iterative tools to use this board.
+You don't have to use only Iterative tools to use this board.
 We know that our tools are good building blocks in your MLOps tools stack, but there are many other tools.
 And our tools integrate with many.
 Feel free to work out your diagram even if it does not use our tools.
 We're all in this together!